 Can I charter the whole boat for whale watching?

 Yes!
-If you would like to have the boat for just your group, you can hire the whole boat (on days that don’t already have bookings) for only $900.
-This can, in the end, save you lots of money if you have 4 or 5 paying adults and a couple of kids!
-Our vessel maximum of 6 can be discussed on a case by case basis in order to add one extra spot if there are only 4 adults and the rest of the group is kids.
-Grab some family friends and email us about whole boat charter at email@example.com .Back to Index
+If you would like to have the boat for just your group and your personalized itinerary, you can hire the whole boat (on days that don’t already have bookings) and potentially save lots of money.
+Grab some family and friends and email us about whole boat charter at firstname.lastname@example.org .Back to Index